33rd Division (Imperial Japanese Army): Battle of Imphal

 In early April 1944, the 33rd Division attacked from the south at Bishenpur, where they cut a secondary track from Silchar into the plain.
 Motoso Yanagida was already pessimistic and depressed by his failure to trap the Indian 17th Division.
 He had also been rattled by a garbled radio message which suggested that one of his regiments had been destroyed at Milestone 109.
 He, therefore, advanced cautiously.
 By doing so, he may have lost a chance to gain success as Bishenpur was held only by the Indian 32 Brigade (from 20th Division) and the Indian 17th Infantry Division was resting after its retreat.
 Renya Mutaguchi removed him from command.

 In early May 1944, the British counter-attacked.
 None of the Japanese divisions had received adequate supplies since the offensive began (the Burma Railway was able to transfer only 400 ton supplies per day, out of 3000 ton per day nominal capacity), and some of the troops were starving; others were sick with malaria, and most were low on ammunition.
 Although there was now no realistic hope of success, Renya Mutaguchi (and his superior Masakasu Kawabe) ordered renewed attacks.
-33rd Division, reinforced in June 1944 by battalions from the 53rd and 54th Divisions and under a new forceful commander, Lieutenant-General Nobuo Tanaka, launched fierce attacks on the Indian 17th Division's positions at Bishenpur 20 May 1944, but failed to break through, suffering 70% casualties by the June 1944.
+The 33rd Division, reinforced in June 1944 by battalions from the 53rd and 54th Divisions and under a new forceful commander, Lieutenant-General Nobuo Tanaka, launched fierce attacks on the Indian 17th Division's positions at Bishenpur 20 May 1944, but failed to break through, suffering 70% casualties by the June 1944.

 By 2 June 1944, Renya Mutaguchi's divisional commanders refused to make a renewed attacks on Imphal, as they were in no condition to comply.
 Renya Mutaguchi finally ordered the offensive to be broken off on 3 July 1944.
 The Japanese fell back to the Chindwin River, abandoning their artillery, transport, and soldiers too sick to walk.
 The defeat at Kohima and Imphal was the largest defeat to that date in Japanese history.
 They had suffered 55,000 casualties, including 13,500 dead.

 Later Operations in Burma

 The Division was rebuilt to a strength of about 10,000.
 When the Allies launched their offensive (Battle of Meiktila and Mandalay) into Central Burma, the Japanese withdrew behind the Irrawaddy River.
 A rearguard from 33rd Division took heavy losses defending the river port of Monywa on the Chindwin River.
-During opening stages of the Battle of Pokoku and Irrawaddy River operations in February - March 1945 after the Allies crossed the Irrawaddy River, 33rd Division defended the vital river port of Myingyan.
+During opening stages of the Battle of Pokoku and Irrawaddy River operations in February-March 1945 after the Allies crossed the Irrawaddy River, the 33rd Division defended the vital river port of Myingyan.
 It was not directly attacked, as the Allied bridgeheads were east and west of their positions.
 The division held Myingyan until most of 15th army were already in full retreat.
 The 33rd division suffered further casualties while retreating southward.

 At the end of the war, the division had moved to Moulmein in southern Burma.